 To limit maximum current consumption, a maximum of 8 REFab commands may be issued in any rolling tREFBW (tREFBW = $4 \times 8 \times tRFCab$).
+This condition does not apply if REFpb commands are used.

 (3) Refresh Requirements and Self-Refresh: